-The deadline for GDPR, the General Data Protection Regulation, is quickly approaching.
-On May 25th, the most comprehensive data privacy law will go into effect across the world.
-This new privacy law will affect any business, large or small, who may interact with individuals in the European Union.
-With e-commerce making it incredibly easy to do business with anyone regardless of location, it could directly affect your store.
+The deadline for GDPR, the General Data Protection Regulation, has passed.
+On May 25th 2018, the most comprehensive data privacy law went into effect across the world.
+This new privacy law affects any business, large or small, who may interact with individuals in the European Union.
+With e-commerce making it incredibly easy to do business with anyone regardless of location, it have could directly affected your store.

 GDPR gives individuals specific rights to access, correct, delete, or restrict the processing of their data.
 It also specifies strict guidelines about how to gain permission or consent to use the customer's data.
 In addition, it specifies the definition of data, which can be found with all the other details on ICO.org.

 As stated in the proposal, the GDPR has three goals:

 - Reinforce data protection rights for individuals.

 - Facilitate the free flow of personal data in the digital market.

 Because there is no way for certain to be sure of the location of individuals online, it would be beneficial for all e-commerce business owners to become GDPR compliant.
 If you are not already interacting with an EU market, being compliant is a great way to build that business.
 Another important reason for compliance is that if you do sell or market to anyone in the EU without being in compliance, the fines can up to $20 million euros (currently $23.5 million USD).
 Considering the cost of the fine, the cost of compliance is minimal.

 How can I make my e-commerce business compliant?